-A heated windscreen is standard on every i30, which is an absolute godsend on frosty mornings; helping you to stay snug inside while your neighbours are dancing around in the cold with the ice scraper.
 There’s a decent amount of room inside the i30 and it comfortably matches the vast majority of its rivals for interior space.
-What’s more, the transmission tunnel running down the centre of the car is low and flat, so foot space for those travelling in the middle rear seat is far less compromised than in many rivals.
-As is the norm in this class, the rear seats split fold 60/40 and the step in the boot when the seats are folded isn’t too obtrusive.
-With the seats back in place, the boot wins the bragging rights over a Golf on capacity, but if your priority is load carrying, you’ll be better served by a Skoda Octavia.
+The transmission tunnel running down the centre of the car is low and flat, so foot space for those travelling in the middle rear seat is far less compromised than in many rivals.
+As is the norm in this class, the rear seats split fold 60/40 and when you fold the seats down they're nearly flat.
+With the seats back in place, the boot space is bigger than a VW Golf, but not quite as roomy as a Skoda Octavia